foundersandcoders/ws-software-design-js/README.md

 Try to think about the following things when you are architecting an app:
 * **How can you separate your concerns?**
   * By 'separation of concerns' we mean keeping aspects of the app that do unrelated things in separate components.
+  * Which aspects of your app are generic, and which are specific to your requirements?
 * **How can you make it easy to test?**
   * Broadly speaking, the easiest unit of code to test is a pure function.
   * It is more difficult to test code that has side effects (e.g. manipulating the DOM, making API requests)